 Good communication with the doctor about symptoms that emerge at home is the simplest way to stay out of the ER!

 Check with the doctor about other self-care activities that may help reduce the likelihood of edema.
 For example:

-- Wearing specialized stockings to help minimize fluid buildup in the legs.
+These specialized stockings help minimize fluid buildup in the legs

 Has your family member been advised to reduce the salt in his or her diet?
 Do you have doubts about your loved one’s ability to follow through?
 Food, after all, is one of life’s pleasures.
 And salt (sodium) is a key flavor enhancer.
 The simplest solution is to remove the main sources of salt, add new flavors in its place, and eliminate commercially prepared foods.

 Remove the main sources of salt.
 (These two steps reduce salt intake by 30%!)

 At the table:

 nonsalt dried herb blends, lemon juice, balsamic vinegar, freshly ground pepper, toasted sesame oil

 Do not provide a commercial “salt substitute” without the doctor’s permission.
 It may contain other chemicals that are equally harmful.